 An alley ten feet broad separated the two fences, preventing intercourse between the two pens and giving access to gates opening into each.
 Officers occupied the smaller pen nearest the fort; privates the other, which, though larger, was many times more crowded.

-Hospital facilities and other structures, including a kitchen and bakery, sutler’s shops, latrines, surgeon’s quarters, garrison barracks, an “oyster house,” beer saloon, tailor shop, officer’s gymnasium, commissary, and storehouse and watch houses, were also constructed, sufficient eventually to support a prison population of up to 13,000 with their attendant guards and service staff.
+Hospital facilities and other structures, including a kitchen and bakery, sutler’s shops, latrines, surgeon’s quarters, garrison barracks, an “oyster house,” beer saloon, tailor shop, officer’s gymnasium, commissary, storehouse and watch houses, were also constructed, sufficient eventually to support a prison population of up to 13,000 with their attendant guards and service staff.
 The prisoners themselves erected other temporary structures to suit their needs.
 These included barber shops, a ring maker’s tent, and arbors for shade.
-The prisoners also erected a chapel used by the Federal officers and their families.
+The prisoners also erected a chapel the Federal officers and their families used.
 During this period, virtually the entire island was improved in some form or other to accommodate the vastly increased population.
 Most of the new construction took place in the northwest half of the island, but the older developed southeast end continued in use and saw the erection of some additional buildings.

 During the war, about 2,900 prisoners died while incarcerated at Fort Delaware, of which about 2,400 were buried in a national cemetery at Finn’s Point, New Jersey, just across the Delaware River.
 Despite a large number of deaths, the prison at Fort Delaware had one of the lowest death percentages (10%) of any U.S. Civil War prison.
 Half of the deaths occurred during a smallpox epidemic in 1863.
 Other deaths occurred due to cholera, pneumonia, scurvy, typhoid, and other illnesses.
 During this time, 109 Union soldiers and about 40 civilians on the island also died.